 ABOUT:

-In 2001, 2003 and 2007 Rhian worked on the Carnival Messiah costume team in Leeds - a spectacular theatre show with over 250 costumes created and directed by Geraldine Connor and designed by Clary Salandy of Mahogany Arts, London.
+In 2001, 2003 and 2007 I worked on the Carnival Messiah costume team in Leeds - a spectacular theatre show with over 250 costumes created and directed by Geraldine Connor and designed by Clary Salandy of Mahogany Arts, London.

-After becoming a Mum to 2 amazing boys in 2001 and 2003 the long hours of the games and theatre industry no longer suited the family so returned to Mango Arts an arts collective of freelance artists, many also new mums, delivering carnival, dance and arts workshops in the Yorkshire region.
+After becoming a Mum to 2 amazing boys in 2001 and 2003 the long hours of the games and theatre industry no longer suited the family so formed Mango Arts an arts collective of freelance artists, many also new mums, delivering carnival, dance and arts workshops in the Yorkshire region.

 For nearly 25 years Mango Arts have worked with the incredible RJC Dance to create troupes fusing dynamic choreography & sustainable carnival designs.
 They bring Caribbean history, heritage, politics and sustainability to the streets of Carnival and wider events.
 Some of the themes included ‘ Roots & Respect’ ‘Aya’ ‘Rise’ ‘Nu Blu Boys’ ‘‘Mas Movement’ ‘Tighten Yuh Belt’,North It Up, ‘Dance Warriors’ ,‘Re-Use, Recycle, Re-Claim, Nature-Beat, AZUL and Banyan ‘